predictivelabsai/movies-product-placement/docs/USER_GUIDE.md

 ## Introduction

-Welcome to the **Vadis Media Product Placement AI Platform** - your comprehensive solution for intelligent script generation, product placement analysis, casting recommendations, and financial forecasting.
+Welcome to the **Movie Analytics Platform** - your comprehensive solution for intelligent script generation, product placement analysis, casting recommendations, and financial forecasting.

 This platform leverages cutting-edge AI technology to help you:
 - Generate professional script outlines across multiple genres